zhengshuai1001/JiKouCompany/README.md

 Everything that irritates us about others can lead us to an understanding of ourselves.

 It is our attitude at the beginning of a difficult task which, more than anything else, will affect its successful outcome.

+Be who you were created to be, and you will set the world on fire.